Case Assessment Research™

 Expertise: Our Staff

-Our team of behavioural science experts have earned advanced degrees in affect and social psychology, sociology, data analytics, neuroscience, and AI from institutions including Oxford, Cambridge, and leading universities in the United States.
+Our team of behavioural science experts have earned advanced degrees in affect and social psychology, sociology, data analytics, neuroscience, and AI engineering from institutions including Oxford, Cambridge, and leading universities in the United States.
 This multidisciplinary expertise enables us to apply rigorous scientific methodology to the complex human dynamics of international arbitration, delivering insights that transform how our clients approach their most consequential disputes.

 YOUR OPPONENTS MAY STILL RELY ON INTUITION AND EXPERIENCE.